- June 16, 2021

 The breath in should show that another breath in (another impulse move) is deserved as long as the expulsion of air (the pullback) is not severe.

 The size and distribution of rotations is highly dependent on the product and the time frame that you are looking at.
-To extract this kind of information from the market you are looking to trade is far easier if you have the kind of software to do most of the work for you.

 What you’ll end up with is a distribution and what has been the most common sized rotation over the period of analysis.